John Burzichelli: Personal life

 Burzichelli is a long-time resident of Paulsboro.
+He is of Italian descent.
 His father, John D. Burzichelli also served as mayor of the borough.
 He is a 1972 graduate of Paulsboro High School.
 Burzichelli makes a brief cameo in Kevin Smith's film Jersey Girl, parts of which were filmed in Paulsboro.
 He is owner / producer / distributor of Hill Studio & Scenic.
 He is as a former movie producer and wrestling promoter.
 He owns a number of antique fire engines using them for both business (Hill Studio) and pleasure and is a member of the Glasstown Antique Fire Brigade.
 He also owns the remnants of the Ward LaFrance a now-defunct fire engine manufacturer.
 Several of his antique fire engines are Ward LaFrance models of varying years.
 Burzichelli co-authored the book Ward LaFrance Fire Trucks: 1918-1978 Photo Archive.
 One of his fire trucks, formerly owned by Trenton Psychiatric Hospital, is displayed on the cover.
 He is one of the founding members of the Boys and Girls Club of Greater Paulsboro and a former President of the Greater Paulsboro Chamber of Commerce.
 Burzichelli is the co-host of the show Eye on Paulsboro which has been on cable for over 25 years.